arnog/mathlive/README.md

     donation with [PayPal](https://www.paypal.me/arnogourdol)
 -   Something wrong?
 Got ideas for new features?
 Write up an issue.
 Read about [Contributing](CONTRIBUTING.md) and follow our [Code of Conduct](CODE_OF_CONDUCT.md)
--   Want to use MathLive in your web page?
-The [Usage Guide](tutorials/USAGE_GUIDE.md) has all the details.
 -   Want to contribute some code for an issue or a feature?
 Read the [Contributor Guide](tutorials/CONTRIBUTOR_GUIDE.md) and the [docs](http://docs.mathlive.io).
 Looking for inspiration?
 Pick one of